-- Served as a judge, commissioner, or other judicial officer for more than one year; - Served as a hearing officer or administrative law judge or equivalent position for a public entity for more than three years; - Served as an arbitrator and heard at least five arbitration proceedings that required hearing witnesses, examining evidence, and issuing a written decision; or - Served as a hearing officer or arbitrator for a binding rental dispute program, has held that position for more than two (2) years, and has issued written decisions in that position. - d.
-Completed a Mobile Home Rent Stabilization Ordinance (MHRSO) Training and Orientation Program presented by the City of Mountain View. - e.
+Served as a judge, commissioner, or other judicial officer for more than one (1) year;

+- Served as a Hearing Officer or administrative law judge or equivalent position for a public entity for more than three (3) years; - Served as an arbitrator and heard at least five arbitration proceedings that required hearing witnesses, examining evidence, and issuing a written decision; or - Served as a hearing officer or arbitrator for a binding rental dispute program, and has held that position for more than two (2) years and has issued written decisions in that position. - d.
+Completed a Community Stabilization and Fair Rent Act (CSFRA) training and orientation program presented by the City of Mountain View. - e.
 Not currently a member of a tenant or landlord advocacy group or trade organization. - f.
-Any individuals who own a property in Mountain View that could qualify as a rent-stabilized unit, including a Mobile Home Park or Mobile Home, are ineligible to be selected as a Hearing Officer. - 3.
+Any individuals who own a property in Mountain View that could qualify as a rent-stabilized unit are ineligible to be selected as a Hearing Officer. - 3.
 Disqualification from Cases.
-A Hearing Officer shall disqualify themselves from hearing a case or can be disqualified by the Rental Housing Committee or its designee following the written request of one of the parties if: - a.
-The Hearing Officer knows or has reason to know the Hearing Officer has a financial interest affected by the determination or award; - b.
-The Hearing Officer is related to one of the parties or their representatives to the third degree; - c.
-The Hearing Officer has been retained or employed by one of the parties within the past two (2) years or has given advice to one of the parties relative to the issues involved in the hearing; - d.
+A Hearing Officer shall disqualify themselves from hearing a case or can be disqualified by the Rental Housing Committee following the written request of one (1) of the parties if: - a.
+The Hearing Officer knows or has reason to know they have a financial interest affected by the determination or award; - b.
+The Hearing Officer is related to one (1) of the parties or their representatives to the third degree; - c.
+The Hearing Officer has been retained or employed by one (1) of the parties within the past two (2) years or has given advice to one of the parties relative to the issues involved in the hearing; - d.
 It appears probable that the Hearing Officer, by reason of bias or prejudice, cannot provide a fair and impartial hearing; or - e.
 The Hearing Officer is a party to the hearing.